 Evaluate: Evaluation is necessary to show the ability to critically analyse and suggest where improvements can be made.
 In order for this stage in the design cycle to be assessed, the student must provide documentation of the assessment of both the product/solution and process, and a form of self-assessment.

-The Religious Education Curriculum has a twofold focus. primarily, Religion in a Catholic College is a lived experience from the Faith seeking understanding of the classroom to the Liturgy, Prayer, Reflection Days and Retreat.
+The Religious Education Curriculum has a twofold focus.
+Primarily, Religion in a Catholic College is a lived experience from the faith, which involves students in classroom learning, liturgy, prayer, reflection days and retreats.

-The Religious Education curriculum also strives for academic excellence, student learning and the acquistion of knowledge.
+The Religious Education curriculum also strives for academic excellence, student learning and the acquisition of knowledge.

 The first word written on the Monte Sant’ Angelo Mercy College motto is ‘Religio’ “re” means “again and again” or “all ways”, ‘ligio’ means “bind to” or “hold together” so in a sense religion is describing our continual closeness to God, our centre.